twlevelup/syd-levelup-2-red-team/README.md

 ## Getting started
 ### OSX

+1. First up, to get the code, you'll need git installed.

+        brew install git

+2. Now get the code

+        git clone git@github.com:twlevelup/lu-lua.git

-1. You'll need a version of gcc installed, so you'll need to install XCode with it's command line tools.
+2. You'll also need a version of gcc installed, so you'll need to install XCode with it's command line tools.
 2. Install [Lua](http://www.lua.org/) & [Loverocks](http://luarocks.org/) via [homebrew](http://brew.sh/) (if you're not using homebrew, you probably should be):

         brew install lua